craftercms/docs/source/by-role/developer/common/search/search.rst

 Querying Content
 ----------------

-To see the types of content queries you can make in CrafterCMS, please see :ref:`newIa-basic-query-mechanics`
+To see the types of content queries you can make in CrafterCMS, please see :ref:`basic-query-mechanics`

 -----------------------------
 Implementing a Faceted Search